zephyrproject-rtos/zephyr/doc/installation/installation_linux_steps_required.rst

 .. note::

-   You can override the default BSP with the one you want by adding :makevar:`BSP=` and the options you want to the make command, for example :command:`make BSP=generic_pc`.
+   You can override the default BSP with the one you want by adding :makevar:`BSP=`.
 The complete options available for the BSP flag can be found at :file:`$TIMO_BASE/arch` under the respective architecture, for example :file:`$TIMO_BASE/arch/x86/generic_pc`.
+   You need to override the ARCH flag with the architecture that corresponds to your BSP by adding :makevar:`ARCH=` and the options you need to the make command, for example:

+   :command:`make BSP=generic_pc ARCH=x86`

+   The complete options available for the ARCH flag can be found at :file:`$TIMO_BASE`, for example  :file:`$TIMO_BASE/arch/x86`.

-The sample projects for the microkernel are found at:file:`$TIMO_BASE/samples/microkernel/apps` and the results are at :file:`$SAMPLE_PROJECT/outdir/microkernel.{ bin | elf }`.
+The sample projects for the microkernel are found at :file:`$TIMO_BASE/samples/microkernel/apps` and the results are at :file:`$SAMPLE_PROJECT/outdir/microkernel.{ bin | elf }`.

-For sample projects in the :file:`$TIMO_BASE/samples/nanokernel/apps` directory, the results can be found in :file:`$SAMPLE_PROJECT/outdir/nanokernel.{ bin | elf }`.
+For sample projects in the :file:`$TIMO_BASE/samples/nanokernel/apps` directory, the results can be found at :file:`$SAMPLE_PROJECT/outdir/nanokernel.{ bin | elf }`.

 Running Your Projects on QEMU